nglviewer/nglview/README.md

 An IPython widget to interactively view molecular structures and trajectories.
 Utilizes the embeddable [NGL Viewer](https://github.com/arose/ngl) for rendering.

 Very much work in progress.
-Please contact me if you want take part.
+Please contact me if you want to take part.

 Installation